“Labor Lawyers Skeptical of States’ Lawsuits Aimed at Overturning Federal Overtime Rules”

-“Everyone has been anticipating a lawsuit like this and on the plaintiffs’ side, I do not think we are worried that it will succeed,” said Bryan Schwartz, a plaintiff-side employment lawyer at Bryan Schwartz Law.
+“Everyone has been anticipating a lawsuit like this and on the plaintiffs’ side, I do not think we are worried that it will succeed,” said Bryan Schwartz, a plaintiff-side employment lawyer at Bryan Schwartz Law, P.C.
 “The DOL dotted the I’s and crossed the T’s on these regulations.”

 David A. Rosenfeld, a labor lawyer at Weinberg Roger & Rosenfeld APC, argued that the lawsuits are political gamesmanship, attacking the scope of a Fair Labor Standards Act that only Republican officials and business groups oppose.

 Rosenfeld noted that the 5th U.S. Circuit Court of Appeals has appellate review power over the lawsuits, which were filed in Texas federal court, and that the 5th Circuit overturned Obama rules on immigration and employment.